 - a) Magnification Calibration.
 Magnification calibration shall be done at the fluorescent screen, with the calibration specimen at the eucentric position, at the magnification used for fiber counting, generally 10,000 and 20,000x.
-A log shall be maintained with the dates of the calibration recorded.
-Calibrations shall be performed monthly to establish the stability of magnification.
+A record shall be maintained with the dates of the calibration recorded.
+Calibrations shall be performed every 30 days (plus or minus 5 days) to establish the stability of magnification.
 Calibration data shall be displayed on control charts that show trends over time. - b) Camera Constant.
 The camera length of the TEM in the Selected Area Electron Diffraction (SAED) mode shall be calibrated before SAED patterns of unknown samples are observed.
 The diffraction specimen shall be at the eucentric position for this calibration.
 This calibration shall allow accurate (<10% variation) measurement of layer-line spacings on the medium used for routine measurement, i.e., the phosphor screen, camera film/image file, or computer screen.
 This shall also allow accurate (<5% variation) measurement of zone axis SAED patterns on permanent media (e.g., film).
-Calibrations shall be performed weekly to establish the stability of the camera constant.
+Calibrations shall be performed every 7 days (plus or minus 2 days) to establish the stability of the camera constant.
 Where non-asbestiform minerals may be expected (e.g., winchite, richterite, industrial talc, vermiculite, etc.), an internal camera constant standard such as gold, shall be deposited and measured on each sample to facilitate accurate indexing of zone axis SAED patterns.
 In such cases, layer line analysis alone shall not be used.
 Calibration data shall be displayed on control charts that show trends over time.